yonaka15/rust-ekf/README.md

 # Conclusion

 The implementation of this Extended Kalman Filter (EKF) for quadcopter attitude estimation combines theoretical foundations, deliberate design decisions, and practical coding in Rust.
-Building on the work of Randall W. Beard and Timothy W. McLain in _Small Unmanned Aircraft: Theory and Practice_, this project expanded their framework in v1.0.0 to a six-component state vector, including yaw angle and angular rates, demonstrating its adaptability to more complex use cases.

-Version 2.0.0 of `rust-ekf` expanded upon the Euler implementation with a Quaternion-based implementation, effectively eliminating technical issues like gimbal lock and angle wrapping.
-The EKF is being used in a real-world robotics application with reliable results.

 The design is modular and future-proof, enabling seamless integration of additional sensors, such as GPS or vision systems, without major rewrites.
 Incorporating angular velocity estimates directly into the state vector leverages the EKF’s ability to filter noisy gyroscope data, ensuring more reliable attitude estimation.
 This capability is crucial in robotics, where precise state estimation is essential for stable flight, navigation, and control.